 It’s important to note that clinical trials are one of the final stages of a careful research process that’s been developed and tested in laboratories for a significant amount of time before being offered to humans.
 For your safety, all clinical trials are closely monitored by an institutional review board and scientific experts.

 Before agreeing to enroll in a breast cancer clinical trial, RCCA specialists require informed consent.
-This means that you’ll receive in-depth information about the trial, including treatments being used, its purpose and possible risks and benefits, prior to enrollment.
-And as far as cost of care goes, you won’t need to pay a penny.
+This means that you’ll receive in-depth information about the trial, including treatments being used, its purpose, and possible risks and benefits, prior to enrollment.
+And as far as the cost of care goes, you won’t need to pay a penny.
 The company sponsoring the clinical trial will cover the bill, making clinical trials an affordable option for those diagnosed with breast cancer.

 Your wellness and safety is placed above all else at RCCA.
 That’s why our clinical trials start with a personalized plan.
 To learn if you’re a good candidate for a breast cancer clinical trial, schedule an appointment with an RCCA cancer care physician today.